 20th May 2022

 I can see there is the beginning of awareness that we are heading for a food shortage across the planet.
 It has taken war in Ukraine for governments to finally waken up to the fact we are going to be unable to feed the world’s population in the near future unless we drastically alter how we produce and consume food.
 Grain prices have shot up and virtually all daily essentials are on a similar trajectory.
-For no it is the very poorest in society that are going hungry but that will spread to those on slightly higher incomes as the months pass.
+For now it is the very poorest in society that are going hungry but that will spread to those on slightly higher incomes as the months pass.
 People are dying due to escalating prices for the food they need and governments are unwilling to do anything meaningful to address this.

-Here in Ireland we breed cows. that’s pretty much it, little in the way of diversification and nothing in the way of cereals grown for human consumption.
+Here in Ireland we breed cows.
+That’s pretty much it, there is very little in the way of diversification and nothing in the way of cereals grown for human consumption.
 That this mono culture is totally unsustainable is quite simply rejected by the agricultural lobby who’s only aim is to increase the huge herds of beef and dairy cattle.
-When the realisation this country must change its farming practices I fear it will be far too late.
+When the realisation hits that this country must change its farming practices I fear it will be far too late.
 The damage to our environment is already so great it is hard to see how we can pull back from the brink.
 Faced with importing ever rarer and expensive cereals the Irish food system will collapse, at best leading to hugely inflated prices or at worst real hunger across the poorly paid.

 Despite the dire talk in the papers and online the Irish government remains in the thrall of the farmers and will do anything rather than upset them.
 The future is not looking good.